Pickle signalling “I have Urgent Dispatches”, this is a race, this is not yachting.

-Before settling on the likely appearance of HMS Pickle I carried out extensive research into schooners of the period.
+Before settling on the likely appearance of HMS Pickle I carried out very extensive research and consultations into schooners of the period.

 You can discover much more about HMS Pickle by following the “Further Reading” link below.

-This fine picture is available as a signed numbered Heritage print from www.frickers.co.uk Print gallery.
+This fine picture is available from this website as a signed numbered Heritage print from www.frickers.co.uk Print gallery.

 The Keeper and Curator of H.M.S.
 Victory, Peter Goodwin said, “so convincing it makes me feel I could punch the canvas”.
 He added “it was Gordon Frickers who opened my eyes to the possibilities of paintings”.

-The owner and some of the crew of the replica Hms Pickle, a great educational resource for children of all ages so that includes me, at present in NE England, have chosen large copies of “I Have Urgent Dispatches”, as have several Admirals and many other good folk.
+and some of the crew of the replica schooner Hms Pickle, a great educational resource for children of all ages has chosen a large copies of “I Have Urgent Dispatches”, as have several Admirals and many other good folk.

-Gordon Frickers, 16.01.15: “I am honoured to discover people saying picture has becoming a part of the Nelson story.
+Gordon Frickers, 16.01.15: “I am honoured to discover people saying this picture has becoming a part of the Nelson story”.

-You can be part of the story, by owning a print of this definitive painting”.
+You can be part of the story, by owning a signed, numbered fine art print of this definitive painting.